hours: See my schedule

-I am currently seeking students to develop persuasive technology for wellness at Grinnell College.
+A team of students worked with me this summer to develop persuasive technology for wellness at Grinnell College.
 You can read a longer project overview.
-If you are interested, submit an application.

 In summer 2011, I worked with students Chase Felker and Radka Slamova on improving the user experience of the Grinnell Local Foods Coop's web site.